thomasmcr/SED-Assignment/README.md

 ## TODO:

-- Use the fastapi website to update the auth implementation to actually use JWT
-  - This tutorial might help https://www.youtube.com/watch?v=SKPms69KIco
-- Update the login_modal form to call out to the /token endpoint to grab a token.
-  - Store the token in a cookie, which can then be returned when navigating to a page.
-  - Upon succesful login. force refresh the page so that we can use the context
+- Add an active_token boolean to the user so that tokens can be invalidated
-- Create a stash entity, which is essentially a location with an owner.
-The owner should be able to add and remove users and manage their permissions
-- Each stash holds many items.
+- Update assignment to mention this
+- Setup logout function that sets active_token to false and removes token from localstorage and cookies
+- Create add item form
+- Create manage users page
+- Add tests

 FUNCTIONALITY